Red Sox vs. Astros Player Props Betting Odds

-Oddsmakers have listed player props for Rafael Devers, Kyle Tucker and others when the Boston Red Sox host the Houston Astros at Fenway Park on Monday at 7:10 PM ET.
+Player prop betting options for Rafael Devers, Kyle Tucker and others are available in the Boston Red Sox-Houston Astros matchup at Fenway Park on Tuesday, starting at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!